tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 # Introduction

-Role Based Access Control (RBAC) controls user access to a model.
+RBAC allows ***users*** to perform operations on ***resources*** based on ***permissions*** granted to them for those resources.

+All RBAC systems have ways of ***granting*** resource permissions to users.
+Typically, permissions are not granted to users directly.
+Instead, permissions for specific resources are grouped into a ***role***.
+And one or more roles are assigned to a user.
+Some systems support grouping of users into ***user-groups*** and assigning of roles to user-groups.

-# Roles
+# Resources

-A role is a (sparse) model with permissions attached to nodes in the model tree.
-When a role is assigned to a user, the user can access nodes in the model based on the permissions attached to those nodes in the role.

-When multiple roles are assigned to a user, the union of the roles determines user access to the model.
+Resources in tree-ware are the nodes in the model tree.

 # Permissions

-A permission permits a user to do something with the model node to which the permission is attached.
-The following permissions are supported in tree-ware:
+Permissions permit operations on resources.
+There are only certain operations possible on nodes in the model tree (the resources), and tree-ware has a corresponding permission for each of them:

 * `create`: permit the user to create a model node.
 * `read`: permit the user to read a model node.
 * `update`: permit the user to update a model node.
 * `delete`: permit the user to delete a model node.
 * `crud`: the above 4 permissions combined.
 * `grant`: permit the user to grant access to a model node to other users.
+Specifically, this permits a user to:
-    * This permission is needed to create a role with that model node or to add that model node to a role.
+    * create a role with that model node.
+    * add that model node to a role.
-    * This permission is needed to assign such a role to another user.
+    * assign such a role to another user.
 * `revoke`: permit the user to revoke access to a model node from other users.
+Specifically, this permits a user to:
-    * This permission is needed to remove a role with that model node or remove that model node from a role.
+    * remove a role with that model node.
+    * remove that model node from a role.
-    * This permission is needed to remove such a role from another user.
+    * remove such a role from another user.
 * `all`: all of the above permissions combined.
+    * NOTE: if a user has this permission, then that user will automatically get new permissions that are created in the future.
+So this permission should be used primarily for administrators.

+# Roles

+As mentioned in the [Introduction](#Introduction), a role is a group of permissions for resources.
+Each entry in the group is a specific permission for a specific resource.
+Since resources are model nodes in tree-ware, a role is a group of model nodes.
+And a group of model nodes is a sparse model tree.
+So a role in tree-ware is a sparse model tree!

+A role must also associate a permission with each resource (model node).
+In tree-ware, aux data is used for attaching information to model nodes in the tree.
+So permissions are specified in aux data.
+So a role in tree-ware is a model tree with aux data.

+This leads to a natural interpretation of RBAC in tree-ware: when a role is assigned to a user, the user can access nodes in the model based on the permissions attached to those nodes in the role.

+When multiple roles are assigned to a user, the union of the individual role model trees is computed, and that unified model tree determines user access to the model.

 # Meta-model